Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 See our Tip #3 for how to get ready for your trek.

-The best way to prepare yourself for the Ausangate altitude is very easy: spend time at a high-altitude place like Cusco.
+The best way to prepare yourself for the Ausangate altitude is very easy: spend enough time slowly acclimatizing.

 The best time of the year to plan your Ausangate trekking trip has a lot to do with the weather.
 We recommend the dry winter months from May to August, when there is little rain.
 This is also wintertime in the Andes, and the night-time temperatures can get very low – even below freezing!